WP All Import Add-On for The Events Calendar

 Importing the data

-We are going to assume that The Events Calendar, WP All Import Pro, and this extension are installed and activated on the destination site.
+We will assume that the Events Calendar, WP All Import Pro, and this extension are installed and activated on the destination site.
+For importing Series, Events Calendar Pro is needed as well.

 When importing the different calendar and ticket data, pay attention to the order in which the different data types are imported.
 Please check the details in the “The order of import” paragraph above.